MobinKhoramjoo/bulkseqviz/README.md

 # bulkseqvis: Streamlined Visualization for Bulk RNA-Seq Data

 **bulkseqvis** is an R package designed to simplify the downstream analysis and visualization of bulk RNA-sequencing data.
-Built on an S3 object-oriented framework, it wraps complex workflows---including normalization, differential expression (DESeq2), and dimensionality reduction (PCA, UMAP, t-SNE)---into intuitive, one-line functions.
+Built on an S3 object-oriented framework, it wraps complex workflows, including normalization, differential expression (DESeq2), and dimensionality reduction (PCA, UMAP, t-SNE) into intuitive, one-line functions.

 ## 📦 Installation

 You can install the development version of bulkseqvis from GitHub with:

 ```
 # install.packages("devtools")
 devtools::install_github("MobinKhoramjoo/bulkseqvis")
 ```

 ## 🚀 Key Features